The Goodness of God Leadeth thee to Repentance – A True Story

 In the midst of this life of misery (may I stop and say: “no more miserable than your life if it is not lived for God even if it does NOT involve the sin of drugs and alcohol”) there was a longing or a thirst for meaning and for his soul to be filled.
-As Travis searched for this meaning the deceptive cult of the Jehovah’s Witnesses began having Travis study with them on a regular basis.
-Because they treated him kindly and did not mind his smelly clothes and his homelessness, Travis was attracted to them – someone whom he thought loved him.
+As T searched for this meaning the deceptive cult of the Jehovah’s Witnesses began having T study with them on a regular basis.
+Because they treated him kindly and did not mind his smelly clothes and his homelessness, T was attracted to them – someone whom he thought loved him.

 His friend really didn’t expect things to turn out any differently.
-In fact he was quite sure that any day he would receive a call from Travis in the middle of the night and find out that he was already back in Shelby – drunk.
-However after a couple of weeks he received a letter in the mail from Travis.
-This letter was written by a sober man, a man who knew God, a man who had spent much time in prayer and in the Word of God.
+In fact he was quite sure that any day he would receive a call from T in the middle of the night and find out that he was already back in Shelby – drunk.
+However after a couple of weeks he received a letter in the mail from T. This letter was written by a sober man, a man who knew God, a man who had spent much time in prayer and in the Word of God.
 His friend was stunned – surely not, this is impossible, this won’t last.
 A couple of weeks later another letter came, this time it was longer, this time it was filled with more scripture and praise to God and examples of how God was giving victory.
-Finally Travis was able to call his friend and explain to him that a few days after he had arrived, he had fallen on his knees and cried out to God to deliver him from sin and to change him.
+Finally T was able to call his friend and explain to him that a few days after he had arrived, he had fallen on his knees and cried out to God to deliver him from sin and to change him.
 He had begun to seek God in His Word and God had begun to create a new desire within him – a desire to pray, to read His Word more and he felt no desire for alcohol.
-Travis friend was amazed.
+T friend was amazed.
 Was this real?
 Everyone he knew told him that there was little hope, that alcoholics don’t change, that the ups and downs would be there forever.
 He’d even begun to wonder himself although he still wanted to believe the simplicity of God’s word when it says in Psalm 119:9 “Wherewithal shall a young man cleanse his way?
 By taking heed thereto according to thy word.”
 His friend used to wonder “now if the Bible says this, then can it not be true even for an alcoholic or a drug addict?” but it seems as if the world even the church world holds no hope for these men.
-As he was hearing Travis’ voice on the phone he knew that he was indeed talking with a new man – a new man!
+As he was hearing T’ voice on the phone he knew that he was indeed talking with a new man – a new man!
 Sure, everyone else would doubt for some time, even his own family would surely think that this would pass but his friend KNEW that GOD had done a work and that when GOD does a work, HE does it right.

-Travis has written these letters week after week after week.
+T has written these letters week after week after week.
 Each letter shows a deeper, more intimate knowledge of the Christ who saved him and a love for his Savior.
-In fact, many of these letters have been an encouragement to Travis’ friend – even sometimes being exactly what his friend needed.
-Travis has shared in these letters how God has convicted him and helped him in the so called “small” sins like pride, and anger, and lust.
-Travis has shared how that God has placed a call on his life and how that he has no desire in life other than to live for Christ and to preach and teach the gospel.
+In fact, many of these letters have been an encouragement to T’ friend – even sometimes being exactly what his friend needed.
+T has shared in these letters how God has convicted him and helped him in the so called “small” sins like pride, and anger, and lust.
+T has shared how that God has placed a call on his life and how that he has no desire in life other than to live for Christ and to preach and teach the gospel.
 In fact, God has provided one miracle after another in his life.
 He has one week to graduate from the Bible courses at the Rescue Mission.
 He has been given a job.
 He has been given a scholarship to attend a four year Bible College where he plans to prepare to serve God with his life.
 He was baptized two weeks ago as an unashamed public confession that his old man died with Christ and that he is a new creature!

 Do you see?
 Jesus saves!
 Jesus saves to the uttermost.
 Maybe you are not living a life of drugs and alcohol and maybe you even go to church and do good things regularly.
 Maybe you even could tell me from the Bible how to be saved but are you?
 Have you been born again?
-Are you a new creature like Travis?
+Are you a new creature like T?
 II Corinthians 5:21 says: “For he (God) hath made him (Jesus) to be sin for us, who knew no sin (Jesus was sinless); that we might be made the righteousness of God in him (Jesus).”
-Travis didn’t do anything but cry out for mercy.
+T didn’t do anything but cry out for mercy.
 The sinner in Luke 18 didn’t DO anything but cry out for mercy.
 Do you deceive yourself into thinking that because there is so much good in your life (you are healthy, you have a job, the bills are paid, you have a house, you have a car, you have children who play sports, you go to church – maybe even a good Baptist one) that God is OK with your sin?
 What sin you say?
 I am not on drugs and living on the streets, stealing and hurting people.
 What about your heart?
 Is there anger?
 Is there pride?
 Is there lust?
 Is there a love for the world?
 Do you worship at the television every night?
 In fact would God have the same judgment against you that He had against Sodom?
 You say “Oh no!” there is no homosexuality here!”
 Read Ezeiel 16:49 “Behold, this was the iniquity of thy sister Sodom, pride, fulness of bread, and abundance of idleness was in her and in her daughters, neither did she strengthen the hand of the poor and needy.”
 What is your life now?
 No man can serve two masters the Bible says.
-I beg you today, to do like Travis did – fall on your knees, confess your sins and cry out to God for mercy.
+I beg you today, to do like T did – fall on your knees, confess your sins and cry out to God for mercy.
 His blood can take away each stain.

 Eph 3:20-21 Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us, Unto him be glory in the church by Christ Jesus throughout all ages, world without end.
 Amen.